Nicolas-Kutik/Stripe-API-Class-Sample/README.md

 Step 1: Create a new initial project

-Step 2b: Create a Stripe Account and get API Key

 Step 2a: Create a "Server.js" or "App.js"

 Step 2b: Initialize through "npm init -y"